 Vertical sleeve gastrectomy is surgery to help with weight loss.
 The surgeon removes a large portion of your stomach.

 The new, smaller stomach is about the size of a banana.
-It limits the amount of food you can eat by making you feel full after eating small amounts of food.
+It limits the amount of food you can eat and makes you feel full after eating small amounts of food.

 You will receive general anesthesia before this surgery.
 This is medicine that keeps you asleep and pain-free.